Bulk MAC Vendor Lookup

 Bulk generate random MAC addresses online with uppercase or lowercase formatting.
 Ideal for network testing and development.

-When you need to quickly verify the authentic origin or configuration details of hundreds of Apple devices, traditional manual lookups are inefficient and prone to errors.
-This tool parses the OUI (Organizationally Unique Identifier) prefix in MAC addresses to bulk-output key data such as the device manufacturer, model name, production date, and origin.
-A MAC address is a unique hardware identifier assigned to each device by Apple, with its first 3 bytes encoding the vendor's registration information.
+When you need to quickly verify the authentic origin or configuration of hundreds of Apple devices, traditional manual lookups are inefficient and prone to errors.
+By parsing the OUI (Organizationally Unique Identifier) prefix in a MAC address, this tool bulk-outputs key data including the device manufacturer, model name, production date, and origin.
+A MAC address is a unique hardware identifier assigned to each device by Apple, with its first three bytes encoding the vendor's registration information.

 Do MAC addresses require a specific separator?